Oare, Wiltshire: Church

 The Goodman family inherited the Oare House estate in 1796 and held it until it was broken up in 1893.
 In 1857–8 Mrs M Goodman, widow of Reverend Maurice Hillier Goodman who had been vicar of Wilcot, paid for the construction of the Church of the Holy Trinity on a site west of Oare House, as a chapel of ease for Wilcot.
 She engaged the prolific architect S. S. Teulon, who designed an apsed church in Romanesque style, mostly in red brick with some mildly contrasting colours.
 The nave and chancel are under one tiled roof, and there is a south porch and west bellcote.

 An ecclesiastical parish was created for the church in 1892, formed from part of Wilcot parish together with areas which had been detached parts of Alton Priors chapelry (in Overton parish), Huish and North Newnton.

 In 1924 the benefices of Huish and Oare were united, with the parsonage house to be at Huish.
 Wilcot was added in 1962.
 In 1972 the parishes of Huish and Oare were united and a team ministry was established for the local area.
 Today the church is part of the Vale of Pewsey Churches, a group of 16 churches.

 Buildings

 Oare House, built in 1740 on the western edge of the village, is Grade I listed.
 It was largely remodelled in the early 1920s by Portmeirion architect Clough Williams-Ellis.
 Its gardens, which include a summerhouse also designed by Williams-Ellis, are listed Grade II on the Register of Historic Parks and Gardens.
 To the west of the gardens stands the Oare Pavilion, completed in 2003 and the only British building designed by I. M. Pei.

+Martinsell Cottages is a row of six two-storey cottages built by the Fry family for their estate employees in 1921, to designs by Clough Williams-Ellis and his associate Frederick MacManus.